karatelabs/karate/README.md

 * Standard Java / Maven project structure, and seamless integration into CI / CD pipelines - with both JUnit and TestNG being supported
 * Support for multi-threaded parallel execution, which is a huge time-saver, especially for HTTP integration tests
 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for ultimate extensibility
-* Simple plug-in system for authentication and HTTP header management that will handle any complex real-world scenario
+* Simple plug-in system for authentication and HTTP header management that will handle any complex, real-world scenario
 * Comprehensive support for different flavors of HTTP calls:
   * SOAP / XML requests
   * HTTPS / SSL - without needing certificates, key-stores or trust-stores